-That’s very interesting, it’s the storytelling approach: all the characters all intertwine and they all tell a bigger story.
+That’s very interesting; it’s the storytelling approach.
+All the characters intertwine, and they all tell a bigger story.
 They share similar trades, obviously.
-It’s a director’s medium and it gives me the opportunity to collaborate with people that I admire.
+It’s a director’s medium, and it gives me the opportunity to collaborate with people that I admire.
 It’s interesting to consider how your character’s action or another character’s action affects you and how the characters play with each other, but you also have to live within your own character’s reality and disregard a lot of that.
-As an actor you make that its own storyline, its own film, but you have to live obviously within the confines of the overall picture.
+As an actor, you make that its own storyline, its own film, but you have to live obviously within the confines of the overall picture.

 What standards do you use to accept or refuse a part?

-There is a criteria – it varies – and even though I take my work and my responsibility as an actor very seriously, I also try to be adventurous and have a sense of humor with my work.
-I have to live freely and follow my own journey, and so at different times I am attracted to different things and different sensibilities in the people that I am collaborating with.
-But ultimately it has to be a character and a journey that I am curious about or eager to learn from and go down that path.
+There are criteria—it varies—and even though I take my work and my responsibility as an actor very seriously, I also try to be adventurous and have a sense of humor with my work.
+I have to live freely and follow my own journey.
+So, at different times, I am attracted to different things and different sensibilities in the people that I am collaborating with.
+But ultimately, it has to be a character and a journey that I am curious about or eager to learn from and go down that path.
 But so many other variables are really not a constant.
 The one thing that it has to be, is it something new and has it a degree of risk to it, or will it allow some growth for me, either in my work or in my understanding about life.

 Did you ever play a character that was close to your own personality?

 Meaning a parallel between myself and that character?